1. What is the combination/merger?

 2. What has happened to my Tatts Shares?

 Under the terms of the Scheme, all Tatts Shares were acquired by Tabcorp and 0.80 Tabcorp Shares were issued to Eligible Tatts shareholders for every Tatts Share held.
 The new Tabcorp Shares received under the Scheme rank equally with all other Tabcorp Shares and are listed on the ASX under the code TAH.
-The New Tabcorp Shares will trade on a deferred settlement basis from 14 December 2017 and on a normal settlement basis from 27 December 2017.
+The New Tabcorp Shares commenced trading on a deferred settlement basis from 14 December 2017 and on a normal settlement basis from 27 December 2017.

-3. Where is my cash payment / Why is there a delay in receiving the cash payment?
+3. Where is my cash payment?

 4. What are the taxation consequences of the combination?